rehypejs/rehype-minify/packages/rehype-remove-meta-http-equiv/readme.md

 ## Security

-As **rehype** works on HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of rehype can also be unsafe.
+As **rehype** works on HTML and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of rehype can also be unsafe.
 Use [`rehype-sanitize`][rehype-sanitize] to make the tree safe.